-- 2.2.6 With particular relevance to this FTP, the Government's web-based Planning Practice Guidance (PPG) on "Travel plans, transport assessments and statements in decision-taking" has been reviewed. - 2.2.7 This guidance note sets out section dedicated to "Why [are] Travel Plans, Transport Assessment and Statements important", citing the following points: - Encouraging sustainable travel; - Lessening traffic generation and its detrimental impacts; - Reducing carbon emissions and climate impacts; - Creating accessible, connected, inclusive communities; - Improving health outcomes and quality of life; - Improving road safety; and - Reducing the need for new development to increase existing road capacity or provide new roads. - 2.2.8 The note specifies that it is linked directly to Paragraphs 17 (bullet point 11), 39 and 40 of the NPPF and explains that planning should actively manage patterns of growth in order to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are, or can be made, sustainable. - 2.2.9 Under the section "What key principles should be taken into account in preparing a Travel Plan, Transport Assessment or Statement?" the note states that 'Travel Plans, Transport Assessments and Statements should be: - Proportionate to the size and scope of the proposed development to which they relate and build on existing information wherever possible; - Established at the earliest practicable possible stage of a development proposal; - Tailored to particular local circumstances (other locally-determined factors and information beyond those which are set out in this guidance may need to be considered in these studies provided there is robust evidence for doing so locally); and - Brought forward through collaborative ongoing working between the local planning authority/Transport Authority, transport operators, Rail Network Operators, Highways England (formally Highways Agency) where there may be implications for the strategic road network and other relevant bodies.
-Engaging communities and local businesses in Travel Plans, Transport Assessments and Statements can be beneficial in positively supporting higher levels of walking and cycling (which in turn can encourage greater social inclusion, community cohesion and healthier communities).' - 2.2.10 The Guidance also sets out the ways in which these documents can be made to be as useful and accessible as possible by ensuring that any information or assumptions should be set out clearly and be publicly accessible.
+- 2.2.6 With particular relevance to this FTP, the Government's web-based Planning Practice Guidance (PPG) on "Travel plans, transport assessments and statements in decision-taking" has been reviewed. - 2.2.7 This guidance note sets out section dedicated to "Why [are] Travel Plans, Transport Assessment and Statements important", citing the following points: - Encouraging sustainable travel; - Lessening traffic generation and its detrimental impacts; - Reducing carbon emissions and climate impacts; - Creating accessible, connected, inclusive communities; - Improving health outcomes and quality of life; - Improving road safety; and - Reducing the need for new development to increase existing road capacity or provide new roads. - 2.2.8 Under the section "What key principles should be taken into account in preparing a Travel Plan, Transport Assessment or Statement?" the note states that 'Travel Plans, Transport Assessments and Statements should be: - Proportionate to the size and scope of the proposed development to which they relate and build on existing information wherever possible; - Established at the earliest practicable possible stage of a development proposal; - Tailored to particular local circumstances (other locally-determined factors and information beyond those which are set out in this guidance may need to be considered in these studies provided there is robust evidence for doing so locally); and - Brought forward through collaborative ongoing working between the local planning authority/Transport Authority, transport operators, Rail Network Operators, Highways England (formally Highways Agency) where there may be implications for the strategic road network and other relevant bodies.
+Engaging communities and local businesses in Travel Plans, Transport Assessments and Statements can be beneficial in positively supporting higher levels of walking and cycling (which in turn can encourage greater social inclusion, community cohesion and healthier communities).' - 2.2.9 The Guidance also sets out the ways in which these documents can be made to be as useful and accessible as possible by ensuring that any information or assumptions should be set out clearly and be publicly accessible. - 2.2.10 Under the section "When is a Travel Plan Required?" the note lists considerations that Local Authorities should take when deciding whether a Travel Plan is required for a given site.
+The following considerations are of relevance to the site: - The scale of the proposed development and its potential for additional trip generation;

-- 2.2.11 Under the section "When is a Travel Plan Required?" the note lists considerations that Local Authorities should take when deciding whether a Travel Plan is required for a given site.
-The following considerations are of relevance to the site: - The scale of the proposed development and its potential for additional trip generation; - Existing intensity of transport use and the availability of public transport; - Impact on other priorities / strategies (such as promoting walking and cycling; - The cumulative impacts of multiple developments within a particular area; - Whether there are particular types of impacts around which to focus the Travel Plan (e.g. minimising traffic generated at peak times); and - Relevant national policies, including the decision to abolish maximum parking standards for both residential and non-residential development.
+- Existing intensity of transport use and the availability of public transport; - Impact on other priorities / strategies (such as promoting walking and cycling; - The cumulative impacts of multiple developments within a particular area; - Whether there are particular types of impacts around which to focus the Travel Plan (e.g. minimising traffic generated at peak times); and - Relevant national policies, including the decision to abolish maximum parking standards for both residential and non-residential development.